PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 position, so mixed tail modes retain the legacy graph-order priority and one shared 32-rewrite ceiling.

+The adjacent decomposed-InstanceNormalization form whose bias ADD is already after the NCHW-to-NHWC post-Transpose is owned separately by `passes/instance_norm_post_bias_layout.py`.
+Its strict boundary is `NHWC -> Transpose[0,3,1,2] -> two-Mean decomposition through scale -> Transpose[0,2,3,1] -> bias ADD`.
+The common decomposition matcher, exact tensor contracts, finite FLOAT16/FLOAT32 constant validation, deterministic constant cloning, and constant-update application live in `passes/decomposed_instance_norm.py`; both InstanceNorm owners consume this same side-effect-free contract instead of maintaining a second rule chain.

+One `ModelIRGraphIndex` validates the complete operator order, producer and consumer multiplicity, duplicate producers, public boundaries, exact concrete shape and dynamic signature permutations, dtype, quantization, typed permutation/axis constants, nonnegative epsilon, unit reciprocal numerator, and scale/bias broadcast forms before mutation.
+Equivalent positive, negative, or reversed NCHW spatial axes and commuted affine operators are accepted.
+Scale and bias may be scalar, `[1,C,1,1]`, or `[1,1,1,C]`; only coefficients that actually change layout are updated, and unrelated consumers receive one deterministic clone.
+A shared scale/bias tensor is planned once for both uses.

+The transaction redirects both Mean/SUB source edges to the original NHWC tensor, changes the Mean axes to `[1,2]`, permutes every retained full and reduced core tensor contract, redirects the bias ADD from the post-Transpose output to the scaled tensor, and removes only the two Transposes.
+Unused bridge tensors are pruned only after a successful rewrite; a rejected candidate is an exact no-op.
+The lowerer compatibility function is a 19-line dispatcher.
+The two-pass normalization recovery loop shares one live graph index between the four-tail owner and this post-bias owner, while all production calls supply the Session `LayoutState`.
+The owner has a deterministic 32-rewrite ceiling and no whole-graph consumer-map rebuild or fixed-point `while` loop.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter